 While I hope eliminating the estate tax is the way of the future, there also appears to be several states going in the other direction and “de-coupling” from the federal estate tax exemption and establishing a lower estate tax exemption amount.
 The take away is that it is important to consider the impact of state tax law on any estate planning.
 Failure to properly plan for a state with a lower exemption could have serious consequences.

 Welcome to the Hallock & Hallock Blog.
 We intend to use this as a forum to bring you news and updates from the Estate Planning and Business Planning world.
-We hope you find it generally thought provoking and at least occasionally, a bit humorous.
+We hope you find it generally thought provoking, inspiring and at least occasionally, a bit humorous.
+As with everything on this website, this blog is provided for informational purposes only and not for the purpose of providing specific legal advice.
+You should contact a qualified attorney to obtain advice with respect to any particular question, issue or problem you have.
+Nothing should be interpreted to create an attorney-client relationship between Hallock & Hallock or its attorneys and the reader.

 State Estate Tax